bparanj/rom/fourth_chapter.md

 p o.class
 ```

 This prints : 'Greeting'.
-We know the instance of Greeting, the object 'o' gets created using the Greeting class.
+We know the instance of Greeting, the object **o** gets created using the Greeting class.
 We can also get the instance methods, instance variables as follows:

 ```ruby